 Viewpoints for the Independent Testing Outline of the Independent Testing 1 - By changing the authentication method and conditions, confirmed that the behaviours concerning the user account lock were as specified. - Confirmed that the access control was performed as specified when operating the internally stored documents from several interfaces.
-2 Confirmed that the lockout process of accounts was performed as specified while normal users and administrators simultaneously log on.
-Confirmed that the behaviours were as specified when user accounts were deleted while login status was maintained or when user privileges were changed.

-- Confirmed that the variously assumed exception procedures were performed as specified when an external authentication server was used. - Confirmed that the S/MIME and IPsec procedures were performed as specified when using the expired certificates.
+2 - Confirmed that the lockout process of accounts was performed as specified while normal users and administrators simultaneously log on. - Confirmed that the behaviours were as specified when user accounts were deleted while login status was maintained or when user privileges were changed.
+3 - Confirmed that the variously assumed exception procedures were performed as specified when an external authentication server was used.

-- Confirmed that the TOE's exception procedures were performed as specified when an unexpected access from the RC Gate was executed. - Regarding the operational function for the internally stored documents, confirmed that the exception procedures were performed as specified when unexpected parameters were specified or when a process was interrupted. - Confirmed that the exception procedures were performed as specified when entering unauthorised inputs from the printer driver.
+- Confirmed that the S/MIME and IPsec procedures were performed as specified when using the expired certificates. - Regarding the operational function for the internally stored documents, confirmed that the exception procedures were performed as specified when unexpected parameters were specified or when a process was interrupted. - Confirmed that the exception procedures were performed as specified when entering unauthorised inputs from the printer driver.